-Council staff continues to serve as supplemental planning staff for the City of York and the City of Union.
+Council staff continues to serve as supplemental planning staff for the City of Union.
+Staff is currently working on updates of the Comprehensive Plans in Lancaster County and the City of Tega Cay and a Neighborhood Plan for the Midway community in Lancaster County.

-The Council of Governments continues to work with the Catawba- Wateree Water

-Management Group and the Bi-state Catawba Wateree Basin Advisory Commission in studying ways to preserve the Catawba River.
+The Council of Governments continues to work with the Bi-state Catawba Wateree Basin Advisory Commission in studying ways to preserve the Catawba River.